-Felix is a OII DPhil Student and a research assistant at the Reuters Institute for the Study of Journalism.
+Felix is a OII DPhil Student, a research assistant at the Reuters Institute for the Study of Journalism and a Fellow at Columbia University's Tow Center.
 As a Leverhulme Doctoral Scholar he is researching AI in journalism and the news industry.

 Positions held at the OII

-- Teaching Assistant, Social Dynamics of the Internet, October 2019-December 2019
+- Teaching Assistant, Social Dynamics of the Internet, October 2021-Present

-Journalism, AI, Political communication, Media and cultural industries, Populism, Disinformation
+Journalism, News, AI, Political communication, Media and cultural industries, Populism, Mis- & Disinformation

 Supervisors at the OII